mca91/ITEWR_DC_Course/chapter8.md

 - No, adding $oil$ as a regressor introduces perfect multicollinearity.
 This can be directly seen when inspecting the variable `oil`.
 - Yes.
 Adding $oil$ as a regressor even reduces collinearity of regressors.
 - Yes, because $Growth$ is a linear function of the model coefficients.
-This is sufficient for OLS to be applicable.
+This is always sufficient for OLS to be applicable.
 - This cannot be answered without jointly testing significance of the coefficients.

 *** =hint